1Byte-Software/jfw-community/README.md

-# JFramework Community
+# Jframework Community

-Welcome to the official community forum for JFramework!
-This is a place where users can ask questions, share knowledge, and discuss all things related to JFramework.
+Welcome to the official community forum for Jframework!
+This is a place where users can ask questions, share knowledge, and discuss all things related to Jframework.

 ## Resources